ouvek-kostiva/HWBBS/README.md

 # HWBBS
-A simple bbs written in java
+A simple bbs written in java using netbeans

 ## Commands
 * _/Help_ : Show all commands